Warm Inflation Beyond the Markovian Limit

 Conversely, when

 finite correlation-time effects can no longer be ignored.

 The paper is organized as follows.
-In Section~\ref{sec:background} we review the background equations of warm inflation and derive the explicit expression for $\thratio$.
-In Section~\ref{sec:stochastic} we formulate the fluctuation problem beyond the Markovian limit and derive in detail the relation between the colored and white scalar spectra.
-In Section~\ref{sec:obs} we discuss the implications for cosmological observables.
-In Section~\ref{sec:regimes} we analyze the physical regimes of validity of the Markovian approximation and give a microphysical interpretation of the correlation-time parameter.
-In Section~\ref{sec:numerics} we summarize the numerical outputs and the associated plots.
-We conclude in Section~\ref{sec:conclusion}.
+In Sec.~\ref{sec:background} we review the background equations of warm inflation and derive the explicit expression for $T/H$.
+In Sec.~\ref{sec:stochastic} we formulate the fluctuation problem beyond the Markovian limit and derive in detail the relation between the colored and white scalar spectra.
+In Sec.~\ref{sec:observables} we discuss the implications for cosmological observables.
+In Sec.~\ref{sec:regimes} we analyze the physical regimes of validity of the Markovian approximation and give a microphysical interpretation of the correlation-time parameter.
+In Sec.~\ref{sec:numerical} we summarize the numerical outputs and the associated plots.
+We conclude in Sec.~\ref{sec:conclusions}.
 The Appendix contains a compact Ornstein--Uhlenbeck derivation of the suppression factor.